1.1.7 Mathematical Notation in Notebooks

 Usually there are palettes provided which operate like extensions of your keyboard, and which have buttons that you can click to enter particular forms.
 You can typically access standard palettes using the

 button in this palette will enter a pi into your notebook.

 Clicking the first button in this palette will create an empty structure for entering a power.
 You can use the mouse to fill in the structure.

 You can also give input by using special keys on your keyboard.
 Pressing one of these keys does not lead to an ordinary character being entered, but instead typically causes some action to occur or some structure to be created.

 Here is a computation entered using ordinary characters on a keyboard.

 A few ways to enter special notations on a standard English-language keyboard.

 Here is the same computation entered using a palette or special keys.

 Here is an actual sequence of keys that can be used to enter the input.

-In a traditional computer language such as C, Fortran, Java or Perl, the input you give must always consist of a string of ordinary characters that can be typed directly on a keyboard.
+In a traditional computer language such as C or Fortran, the input you give must always consist of a string of ordinary characters that can be typed directly on a keyboard.
 But the Mathematica language also allows you to give input that contains special characters, superscripts, built-up fractions, and so on.